At the Main Office

 Flexible hours, possibility of working from home.

 Once a month, work with your group to prepare one of EFAA’s apartment units for a new family.
 Inventory kitchen supplies, general cleaning tasks such as scrubbing a bathroom, wiping out a refrigerator, vacuuming and cleaning windows.
 Ideal for faith communities, service organizations or families.
-Contacts: In Boulder, Liz at Lizs@nullefaa.org, in Lafayette, Sharone at Sharone@nullefaa.org, in Longmont, Laura at Lauras@nullefaa.org, in Louisville, Madison at Madison@nullefaa.org.
+Contacts: In Boulder, Liz at Lizs@nullefaaboulder.wpengine.com, in Lafayette, Sharone at Sharone@nullefaaboulder.wpengine.com, in Longmont, Laura at Lauras@nullefaaboulder.wpengine.com, in Louisville, Sandy at firstname.lastname@example.org.

 Ability to do general housework, desire to prepare a warm home for a new family in need.

 3 hours one time a month, six month commitment requested

 Housing sponsors provide personal hygiene products and household needs, such as laundry detergent and cleaning supplies on a monthly basis.
 Work with staff to identify other creative, helpful ways to support the program (i.e., assisting with holiday-related activities, apartment repairs/maintenance, etc.).
 Ideal for faith communities, service organizations, families or businesses.
 Contacts: In Boulder, Liz at Lizs@nullefaaboulder.wpengine.com, in Lafayette, Sharone at Sharone@nullefaaboulder.wpengine.com, in Longmont, Laura at Lauras@nullefaaboulder.wpengine.com, in Louisville, Sandy at email@example.com.